yerzhan7orazayev/EEG-based-Emotion-Classification/README.md

 # EEG-based-Emotion-Classification
-In this project I developed a model that performs a binary emotion classification using a spectograms of EEG signals.
+In this course project we developed a model that performs a binary emotion classification using a spectograms of EEG signals.
+More details can be found in the Report.pdf file.